openharmony/docs/en/device-dev/subsystems/subsys-power-battery-vibrator-customization.md

 - **Hardware requirements:**

-  Development board running the standard system, for example, the DAYU200 or RK3568 open source suite and connected to a vibrator
+  Development board running the standard system, for example, the DAYU200 open source suite, and connected to a vibrator

 - **Environment requirements:**